saheemshafi/void-video/README.md

 ### Apps and Packages

 - `web`: an [Angular](https://angular.dev/) app for the main application where people can watch, go live and explore.
-- `studio`: another [Angular](https://angular.dev/) app for managing the channel and displaying analytics.
 - `@repo/eslint-config`: `eslint` configurations (includes `eslint-config-prettier`)
 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo